tzmanics/blog-posts/2019/netlify-builder/netlify-builder-walkthru.md

 # Using the Netlify Builder

-I was super stoked to try out the [Netlify Builder](https://github.com/ngx-builders/netlify-builder) built for the Angular CLI by [Santosh Yadav](https://www.santoshyadav.dev).
+I was stoked to try out the [Netlify Builder](https://github.com/ngx-builders/netlify-builder) built for the Angular CLI by [Santosh Yadav](https://www.santoshyadav.dev).
 It's _super_ easy to use.
 One thing I was hesitant 😬 about was putting my personal access token in the public `angular.json` file.
-So, instead I made a script to deploy any project passing in my token as an environment variable.
+Instead I made a script to deploy any project by passing in my token as an environment variable.
 Come code with me 🤗.

 ## First step: add the builder 🛠